Communication

 The TPC website includes a list of frequently asked questions and responses regarding roadside vegetation management.

-Posters and guidebooks
+Posters and Guidebooks

 The Living Roadway Trust Fund has free attractive posters available such as the Jewels of the Prairie poster set, a set of seven attractively illustrated guides to prairie plants and animals; the pollinator poster series; and a “roadsides of opportunities” poster.